edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/explore_posts.rst

 You can review all the posts, responses, and comments that a specific participant has made.
 You can select other learners, or members of the course team.
-To do this, click the username that appears at the top of any of the participant's contributions.
+To do this, select the username that appears at the top of any of the participant's contributions.
 A page opens that shows the following information about the participant.